ShurenZhou1999/csstlab/README.md

 ## Acknowledgements

-For any questions, please feel free to contact me at <zhoushuren@sjtu.edu.cn>.
+For any questions, contact me at <zhoushuren@sjtu.edu.cn>.